Yi-ChunHung/TG3.1_mini-workshop_Apr.29/TBHmftn/README.md

 -0.50000   0.50000   0.50000    3  % the order should be the same as part between "begin atoms_cart" and "end atoms_cart" in .win file.
 ```

-,in which the orbit index should follow the table in TBHmftn.m:
+,in which the orbit index should follow the table in "TBHmftn.m":

 ```Matlab
 %%% ---------------------------------------------------------------------- %%%